Wolfy64/GatsbyJS-Portfolio/src/markdown/resume.md

 - Developed a charity website using ReactJS, Styled-Components JustGiving API, Firebase.
 - Developed a website, from conception to delivery as a team project
 - Developed a new system for booking and managing tickets online with Symfony 4
-- Developed a blog from scratch both Front-End & Back-End with PHP OOP
+- Developed a blog from scratch both the Front-End & Back-End with PHP OOP
 - Developed a website to promote the cultural activity of a town

 ## Education